sascha-dibbern/hx-plonck/README.md

 	    <script src="hx-plonck.js"></script>
         ...

-Define the values for current plonck-tree to start the prototype and the plonck-forrest of scenarios for all outcomes:
+Define the values for current plonck-tree to start the prototype and the plonck-forest of scenarios for all outcomes:

     <script>
-        var PLONCKTREE='*'; // Current plonck-tree when the SPA is started var PLONCKFORREST={
+        var PLONCKTREE='*'; // Current plonck-tree when the SPA is started var PLONCKFOREST={
 	        '*' : // the baseline scenario and default tree named '*'
 	            {
 		          'add-item-to-basket' : 'item-in-basket.html',